 Mobile can drive attributable actions.
 That’s called engagement.
 That’s called pre-selling.
 That’s called making a sale.
 That’s called post-sale follow up.
 That is the power of the hand held device that is with you right now as you are reading this.
 This is not just a smaller computer.
 This is not a second screen.
 This is a new class of device that is driving a new form of engagement.

-With more and more people using their smartphones to go online, look at their social media and read their mail, it is an absolute that your platforms are mobile friendly.
+With more and more people using their smartphones to go online, look at their social media and read their mail, it is an absolute that your integrated marketing core must be mobile friendly.

-Mobile today in the world of integrated marketing is absolutely important.
+Mobile today in the world of integrated marketing, mobile is absolutely important.
 It will be the most important aspect of your marketing strategy this year.
-That is why we say, MOBILENow.!
+That is why we say, MOBILENow!